Gheorghe24/Encryption-ASM/README.md

 These are 4 "for" structures that go in one direction

-Practic, impart matricea in limite sau parti(patrate) si am un label care se repeta pana nu parcurge toate elementele din matrice
-Pentru acest task,am facut codul in c care ar arata cam asa Sper sa se inteleaga mult mai bine, restul este scris foarte detaliat in comentarii k = 0 ;index ptu inceputul liniei m = nr de elemente de pe linie/coloana, index ptu finalul liniei l = 0 index ptu inceputul coloanei n  e acelasi index doar ptu finalul coloanei i - iterator
+Basically, I divide the matrix into limits or parts (squares) and I have a label that repeats itself until it goes through all the elements in the matrix.

+For this task, I made the code in c that would look something like this I hope it is understood much better, the rest is written in great detail in the comments

+k = 0 index for the beginning of the line m = number of elements on the row / column, index for the end of the row l = 0 index for the beginning of the column n is the same index only for the end of the column i - iterator

 while (k < m && l < n) {